MCP Integration

 |---|---|

-mcp_search_tools | Search the wrapped MCP catalog |
+mcp_search_tools | Search the wrapped MCP catalog with concise metadata |

 mcp_execute_code | Execute guest JavaScript against the wrapped catalog |